-Policy Letter 24 covers workplace and recruitment issues such as working hours, child labor and forced labor.
+Policy Letter 24 covers workplace and recruitment issues such as working hours, child labor and forced labor, health and safety, harassment and discrimination, and freedom of association.
 It also reflects our increasingly integrated approach to managing human rights and community issues by articulating our commitments on several key issues that extend beyond the fence lines of our facilities, including community engagement and indigenous populations, bribery and corruption, and environment and sustainability.

 One of the aims of the early 2012 revision to Policy Letter 24 was to develop an implementation plan for the "protect, respect and remedy" framework designed by John Ruggie, Special Representative to the United Nations Secretary General on business and human rights at the international level.
-Ford is eager to implement many of these recommendations, and we are using the framework to benchmark our own strategies and to integrate the principles into the assessment process.
-The revised Policy also includes a commitment to work with local, indigenous people on sustainable water use, and language to specifically address human trafficking.
-In previous versions of Policy Letter 24, Ford has considered human trafficking to be a potential element of "forced labor."
-However, given the new California law requiring disclosure on supply chain due diligence related to forced labor and human trafficking, we felt it important to make our definition of forced labor and human trafficking more explicit to our suppliers and stakeholders.
-See Forced Labor and Human Trafficking in Supply Chains for more information.
+Ford is implementing many of these recommendations, and we are using the framework to benchmark our own strategies and to integrate the principles into the assessment process.
+The Policy also includes a commitment to work with local, indigenous people on sustainable water use, and language to specifically address human trafficking.
+In previous versions of Policy Letter 24, Ford considered human trafficking to be a potential element of "forced labor."
+However, given the California law requiring disclosure on supply chain due diligence related to forced labor and human trafficking, we felt it important to make our definition of forced labor and human trafficking in Supply Chains for more information.